 Trading options entails limited risks both for buyers and for sellers.
 The buyer’s risk is limited to the premium he pays to the seller for the option.
 The seller’s risk is reduced by the amount of the premium (assuming that the option writer has to secure the option).
 Like futures options too are normally traded for two purposes: speculation and hedging.

-means that an option may only be exercised on expiration.
-American style
+European style means that an option may only be exercised on expiration.

 Here we will look at American options as they are more popular and have better liquidity.

 Call option — an option that gives the buyer of the option the right to buy a specified asset at a fixed price.
 In this case the writer of the option is obliged to fulfil the terms of the deal.

 Put option — an option that gives the buyer of the option the right to sell a specified asset at a fixed price.
 As is the case with call options a put option also imposes on the writer of the option the obligation to fulfil the terms of the deal.

 Expiration date — a date or period after which an option cannot be exercised.Strike price — a fixed price of an asset the parties agree upon when making a deal.

 Premium — price paid by the buyer for an option.